-Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2023 reporting periods and have not been early adopted by the Company.
-Management is in the process of assessing the impact of such new standards and interpretations on its financial statements.
+Certain new accounting standards and interpretations have been published that are not mandatory for 30 September 2023 reporting periods and have not been early adopted by the Company.
+The relevant standards, interpretations and amendments issued, but are not yet effective are disclosed below.